jrd261/exp-docs/_pages/developers/guides/content.md

 ## Apps

 Apps have the subtype `scala:content:app`.
-The content repository allows uploading of a zip file with an index.html, JavaScript, CSS and other static assets as an app.
+The content repository allows uploading an index.html file or a zip file with an index.html, JavaScript, CSS and other static assets as an app.
 Apps are unpacked into a folder structure.
 Apps cannot be nested and are treated as a single item in the content tree.

 An app **must** contain an `index.html` file in the root of the app and if there is a `manifest.json` file in the root of the app, the file must be valid json.